Schmavery/ludum-dare-43/README.md

 npm start
 ```

-To build to JS run `npm run build:web` and then run a static server, like `python -m SimpleHTTPServer` and go to `localhost:8000`.
+To build to JS run `npm run build:web` and then run a static server (like `python -m SimpleHTTPServer`) and go to `localhost:8000`.
 If you're using safari you can simply open the `index.html` and tick `Develop > Disable Cross-Origin Restrictions`.

 To build to native run `npm run build:native` and run `npm run start:native`